- Chris St John is an experienced, well-incentivised fund manager

 AXA's investment culture is based on proactivity and collaboration, with research shared across AXA's equity investment teams.
 Chris St John is a well-incentivised fund manager who has remained loyal to AXA for a number of years and we think he's dedicated to the UK Equity team.

 AXA has significantly improved its approach to incorporating Environmental, Social and Governance (ESG) analysis in recent years.
 The firm employs several ESG-focused investment professionals, split between a central team and the various investment teams.
 All fund managers have access to an internal ESG research, analysis and ratings database, and must justify investments in companies that aren’t deemed to be taking their ESG obligations seriously.
-All AXA funds exclude companies with significant involvement in palm oil, soft commodities or coal.
+All AXA funds exclude companies with significant involvement in tobacco, controversial weapons, and coal.

 Please note the AXA WF Framlington UK Fund is an offshore fund so investors are not normally protected by the Financial Services Compensation Scheme.

-This fund is available at an annual ongoing charge of 0.59%, which includes a saving HL has negotiated for clients of 0.17%.
-The usual ongoing charge is 0.76%.
-We think this is an attractive price compared to other funds in the sector.
+This fund is available at an annual ongoing charge of 0.59%, which includes an HL saving of 0.18%.
+The usual ongoing charge is 0.77%.
+We think this is attractive compared to other funds in the sector.
 The HL platform charge (up to 0.45% per year) also applies.

 Chris St John has repeatedly shown a talent for investing in companies with outstanding long-term growth potential.
 But our analysis suggests his stock picking has been particularly good amongst small and medium-sized companies.
 This is one of the main reasons he's significantly outperformed the broader UK stock market over his fund management career, though past performance is not a guide to the future.
 The fund will fall as well as rise in value, so you could get back less that you invest.